dustinestes/MECM_Toolkit/Applications/Scripts/Dell Inc - Dell Command PowerShell Provider.md

 1. Place the Command Line code into the Application's "Installation Program" field
 2. Save the Script code into a ps1 file and save that to the source content folder for the application
 3. Repeat for the Uninstallation Command Line and Installation Script
-4. Add the Detection script to the
+4. Add the Detection code to the Application once created within MECM

 ## Table of Contents